-Cart Movers are designed in order to easily move heavy loads throughout your facility.
+Cart Movers are designed to easily move heavy loads throughout your facility.
 These material handling units are perfect for ensuring worker safety and increasing productivity when pushing or pulling heavy equipment.
-They are convenient and portable, with no electric cords or pneumatic hoses to trip over.
+They are convenient and portable, and do not have electric cords or pneumatic hoses to trip over.

 Vacuum lifters are ergonomic devices used to transport a variety of products within a set area, such as a warehouse or a manufacturing facility.